Palomino (Miranda Lambert album)

-Palomino is the ninth studio album by American country music singer Miranda Lambert, released through Vanner Records and RCA Records Nashville on April 29, 2022.
+Palomino is the eighth solo studio album by American country music singer Miranda Lambert, released through Vanner Records and RCA Records Nashville on April 29, 2022.
+It is her eighth solo studio album.
 Lambert produced the album alongside Luke Dick and Jon Randall and co-wrote 14 of the 15 tracks.
 It was preceded by the single "If I Was a Cowboy".
-This is her last album with Sony Music Nashville.
+This was her last album with Sony Music Nashville.

 The album was nominated for the Country Music Association Award for Album of the Year.

 Background and writing

 Lambert began writing the songs on her farm in Tennessee in 2020 with Luke Dick and Natalie Hemby.
-In 2021, Lambert collaborated with Jack Ingram and Jon Randall on the album The Marfa Tapes, on which "In His Arms", "Waxahachie" and "Geraldene" first appeared in a "stripped" acoustic form.
+In 2021, Lambert collaborated with Jack Ingram and Jon Randall on the album The Marfa Tapes, on which "In His Arms", "Waxahachie", and "Geraldene" first appeared in a "stripped" acoustic form.
 The tracks were re-recorded for Palomino.

 Lambert collaborated with the B-52's for "Music City Queen" and covered Mick Jagger's 1993 song "Wandering Spirit" for the album.